 Credit union: investing in each other's businesses

-If your SME needs financing, you can join a credit union.
-Credit union members put in money and help each other with funding, knowledge, and contacts.
+A credit union is an entrepreneurial organisation that finances businesses.
+You can join a credit union as an entrepreneur.
+Credit union members put in money and help each other with funding, knowledge, and coaching.
 Usually in their own region or sector.
 Read how it works.

 What is a credit union?

 A credit union (in Dutch: kredietunie) is a cooperative in which entrepreneurs work together.
-Entrepreneurs become members of the credit union, which lends to entrepreneurs using funds provided by the entrepreneurs.
+Entrepreneurs become members of the credit union, and put money in.
+That money is used to finance each other's plans.
 The members determine the credit union's policy together, elect the board, and are joint owners.
-A credit union has no profit motive.
+A credit union has no profit motive and works on the basis of trust and shared interests.

 Investment and coaching

 A credit union's money comes from its members.
-The credit union lends that money to its own members.
+All members pay in money.
+The credit union lends that money to its own members to invest in their business.
 You pay the loan amount back with interest.
 In this way, credit union members can invest together.
 The members share the investment risk.
 If you borrow from the credit union, you also get support from a coach, who is also a member.

 Joining a credit union